Air Sandwich

 The plan, along with the image of the gnomes presenting it, became a popular meme to mock bad business strategies.
 In effect, the Underpants Gnomes Plan is an air-sandwich, as the gnomes collecting underpants have no idea how that leads to profit.

-Another typical example is what Anthony Ulwick calls “customer-driven paradigm” in What Customers Want, where a delivery team is effectively just taking orders from business stakeholders or customers and delivering what people asked for, rather than focusing on outcomes that the customers need to achieve.
+Another typical example is what Anthony Ulwick calls “customer-driven paradigm” in the book What Customers Want, where a delivery team is effectively just taking orders from business stakeholders or customers and delivering what people asked for, without evaluating what was actually needed.
+This delegates the responsibility for solution design to customers and business stakeholders, who rarely have the skills required to design good product solutions.

 How to avoid an Air Sandwich

 Anthony Ulwick suggests that people “entrenched in the customer-driven paradigm” traditionally test solutions or features instead of jobs, outcomes and constraints when conducting research.
-A good way of avoiding the air sandwich plans is to focus on testing outcomes (whether customers are doing the jobs they want to perform) instead of evaluating progress by measuring outputs (task completion by the delivery team).
+A good way of avoiding Air Sandwich plans is to focus on testing outcomes (whether customers are doing the jobs they want to perform) instead of evaluating progress by measuring outputs (task completion by the delivery team).

 The 4 Disciplines of Execution model explicitly requires stating both the wildly important goal and the leading indicators for achieving that goal, with the suggestion to formulate such indicators as behaviour changes.
 This helps to avoid the air sandwich as the behaviour changes help track short-term customer outcomes.